Common Name: Strawberry Betta, White Seam Betta

 Species Spawned: Yes

-Spawning seems to be triggered best by feeding the parents very well for a week or two, lowering the water level, not feeding the parents or feeding the parents lightly for a day or two, and then adding reverse osmosis water and feeding the fish plenty of food, but I'd need to experiment more to know for certain.
+Spawning seems to be triggered by feeding the parents very well for a week or two and then doing a water change.
+I need to experiment more to find out other factors.

-I've had them successfully spawn in softer water and neutral PH water, but most of my spawns have been in neutral water, quite possibly because that's just how I keep most of my tanks.
-I've had spawning in tanks with a single pair of bettas and in tanks with several fish, but spawning seems to happen more frequently in a single pair environment.
+I've had Betta albimarginata successfully spawn in ~6.8–7.5 PH water.
+I've also kept them in < 6 PH water, but haven't had them spawn in it yet, though they regularly show signs of interest in breeding.
+B. albimarginata will spawn in single-pair tanks and in tanks with several bettas, but spawning seems to happen more frequently the fewer bettas there are in the tank.
 I've had them spawn in tanks with and without botanicals, and with varying levels of lighting.
-Both males and females have initiated spawning.
+Both males and females initiate spawning.
 Heavily planted tanks or tanks with other barriers breaking lines of sight have proven to be helpful, as it gives the fish a break from one another if they need, and gives males places to hide when they're holding eggs.
-(This takes about 14 days.)
+(I've had this take between 13 and 16 days.)

 I would not recommend keeping two females and one male in a tank.
-The only time I've had actual violence in my tanks is when two females started fighting over the single available male (who did not seem to care and spawned with both).
-I realized and separated them out before either female had any lasting damage, thankfully.
+The only time I've had actual violence between bettas is when two females started fighting over a single available male (who did not seem to care and spawned with both).
+I realized and separated them out before either female had any lasting damage.

 It's also important to give males a break between spawns.
 They don't eat while they're holding, and some particularly enthusiastic ones will spawn a day or two after releasing their previous spawn, putting them at risk of starvation.